 Producing accurate estimates is one of the most important aspects of job management and key to successfully executing projects.

-Not only are estimates essential to winning new business, they also determine your project budget, your job schedule, and how you manage your resources.
+Not only are estimates essential to winning new business, they also determine your project budget, your job schedule, and how you manage your resources, and ultimately, how much you invoice clients.

 However, businesses often underestimate what’s required to complete a job and experience the pains associated with cost overruns, including eroded profit margins, overworked staff, and missed deadlines.